 Different from SERS, TERS relies on the enhancement provided by a single tip and from a single hotspot.
 Therefore, sensitivity is the key issue for TERS, which can be improved by either optimizing the tip structure or the throughput of instruments.
-Up to now, most TERS works were executed on home-built TERS instruments, including ambient condition STM-or AFM-based TERS, 827-829 ultrahigh-vacuum-based TERS (UHV-TERS), 74,834-836 and liquid or electrochemical TERS (EC-TERS) systems.
-Some companies are now providing commercial instruments by closely collaborating with TERS researchers, while others provide key components such as AFM/STM systems or Raman spectrometers.
+Hitherto, most TERS works were executed on homebuilt TERS instruments, including ambient condition STM- or AFM-based TERS, 824-826 ultrahigh-vacuum-based TERS (UHV-TERS), 74,831-833 and liquid 834 or electrochemical TERS (EC-TERS) systems.
+835-837 Some companies are now providing commercial instruments by closely collaborating with TERS researchers, while others provide key components such as AFM/STM systems or Raman spectrometers.

-The tip is the core component in TERS, because it not only need to be sharp enough to obtain high-resolution topological images of the sample, but it also supports the LSPR at the desired wavelength, to enhance the near-field Raman signal of the sample significantly.
-831,841 Numerous physical and chemical methods have been reported to fabricate tips with high TERS activity.
+The tip is the core component in TERS, because it not only needs to be sharp enough to obtain high-resolution topological images of the sample but also supports the LSPR at the desired wavelength, to enhance the near-field Raman signal of the sample significantly.
+828,838 Numerous physical and chemical methods have been reported to fabricate tips with high TERS activity.
 Different TERS working modes (STM tunneling, AFM cantilever feedback, AFM tuning fork feedback, etc.) will require different tip-fabrication methods.
 Electrochemical etching is the most frequently used method to etch silver or gold wires to obtain TERS tips for STM-TERS conveniently.
-842-844 Vacuum deposition methods are most widely used to deposit Ag or Au coating on commercial AFM tips for AFM-TERS, and the formation of island-like structures is advantageous for a large enhancement.^{844,845} This method has also been used to produce commercial TERS tips.
+839-841 Vacuum deposition methods are most widely used to deposit Ag or Au coating on commercial AFM tips for AFM-TERS, and the formation of islandlike structures is advantageous for a large enhancement.
+841,842 This method has also been used to produce commercial TERS tips.
 More recently, the electrochemical deposition method has also been developed to fabricate Ag and Au AFM-TERS tips with controlled size.
-846-848 To improve the stability and to prolong the lifetime of TERS tips, especially Ag tips, they can be coated with an ultrathin silica layer to prevent Ag oxidation, adsorption of impurities, and the movement of surface atoms.
+843-845 To improve the stability and to prolong the lifetime of TERS tips, especially Ag tips, they can be coated with an ultrathin silica layer to prevent Ag oxidation, adsorption of impurities, and the movement of surface atoms.
 If a material with a high dielectric constant is used, the TERS signal may not be sacrificed while still maintaining the high stability of the tip.
-479 There are reports on TERS imaging with ultrahigh spatial resolution, without using a metallic substrate to support gap mode TERS.
-848,849 Such a large enhancement and confinement of the EM field from a single tip has not yet been explicitly understood and requires both high spatial resolution characterization of such peculiar tips and theoretical efforts, which may help to engineer tips with ultrahigh enhancement and confinement of the EM field rationally.
+476 There are reports on TERS imaging with ultrahigh spatial resolution, without using a metallic substrate to support gap mode TERS.
+845,846 Such a large enhancement and confinement of the EM field from a single tip has not yet been explicitly understood and requires both high spatial resolution characterization of such peculiar tips and theoretical efforts, which may help to engineer tips with ultrahigh enhancement and confinement of the EM field rationally.